bmrips/dotfiles/README.md

 1. Reuse an existing host configuration or create a new one.

+1. Build and install the host configuration:

+   - On NixOS: `nixos-rebuild --use-remote-sudo switch`.
-1. Install home-manager: `nix run home-manager/master -- switch`.
+   - For standalone Home Manager: `nix run home-manager/master -- switch`.

+## After bootstrapping

-1. Enable automatic development shell activation through direnv: `direnv allow`.
+1. Enable automatic development shell activation through direnv: `direnv allow ~/.config/home-manager`.

 1. Store the KeePassXC database password in the secret manager: `nix run nixpkgs#libsecret -- store --label="Password for the KeePassXC database" keepassxc password`